 - Soak the beans in water for 16 to 24 hours.
 The water level should be about 2 inches above the beans.

 - After the beans have soaked, drain off the water.
 Add the beans to a large pot of cold water and bring to a boil.
 Once the water boils, drain the beans and discard the water.
 Rinse the beans with water.
+(Note: I have found that boiling the beans twice speeds up the process of removing the bitter taste by a few days.
+If you choose to do this bring the Lupini beans to a boil.
+Then drain the water.
+Then refill the pot with cold water again and bring to a boil a second time, drain the water and proceed with the recipe).

 - Place the beans in a large bowl, pot or bucket and cover with water.
 The water level should be about 2 inches above the beans.
 For the next 5-10 days, drain and refresh the water at least twice a day.
 After about 5 days, taste one of the beans.
 If it is still bitter or tough continue soaking the beans until they reach your desired flavor and texture.